Adobe Managed CDN

 www

-and non-www apex domains) - Install the the domains Cloud Manager (you need to do that for both www and apex domains)
+and non-www apex domains) - Install the domains Cloud Manager (you need to do that for both www and apex domains)

 - Setup push invalidation in the project's configuration